CSCfi/csc-user-guide/docs/apps/paraview.md

 ## ParaView using one graphics card, one pvserver, and many threads
 In cases where OSPRay does not work well enough, run ParaView on a GPU node, and reserve a graphics card for it.

 The script *para581-1GPU.sh* below starts and connects one client and one pvserver, and uses one GPU.
 (After copying a script, check that is has execute permission - use `chmod u+x` to grant it.)
-Resources reserved via `salloc` are for the client and the pvserver combined. *Cpus-per-task* is the number of threads.
+Resources reserved via `salloc` are for the client and the pvserver combined. *cpus-per-task* is the number of threads.
 Ten or more threads is recommended.
 One GB of memory is allocated to the client, the rest goes to the pvserver.

 The following `salloc` command allocates ten threads to the client and ten to the pvserver, so 20 CPUs are reserved.
 24 GB memory is allocated to the pvserver, and one GB to the client. **Note that all the parameters below need to be explicitly given,** otherwise the script *para581-1GPU.sh* will not work
 ```